Questions to consider

 In our recent practitioner survey, we asked what most accurately describes professional curiosity to you.
 Resoundingly, the answer came back as ‘being able to ask sensitive questions!’

-In response to your feedback, our practitioner working group felt very strongly that, when we were creating this resource, we must include some thoughts on what best practice should look like when there are difficult and sensitive questions to ask!
+In response to your feedback, members for our LSCP Practitioner Group felt very strongly that, when we were creating this resource, we must include some thoughts on what best practice should look like when there are difficult and sensitive questions to ask.

 Below are some suggestions.
 This is a starting point, to launch your conversation but, as always, we would be keen to hear if you think we’ve missed anything important.